saintskeeper/Fun-games-anon-technical/Kubernetes/Question-2/README.md

 # Return the Node to Service

 Once the node is back up and running, uncordon the node to allow new pods to be scheduled on it.

+# For a production cluster
+Be sure to scale up the nodegroups prior to draining to ensure there's no outage prior to draining the node.